 - Political science professor Dan Lee discusses candidates Kamala Harris, Joe Biden, and Amy Klobuchar’s approach to the public, as well as the significant influence of third-party candidates:

-- Political science chair David Damore discusses the campaigns of candidates Elizabeth Warren and Mike Bloomberg on MSN and U.S. News & World Report.
+- Political science chair David Damore discusses the campaigns of candidates Elizabeth Warren and Mike Bloomberg in U.S. News & World Report.

 - Brookings Mountain West and Lincy Institute executive director Robert E. Lang analyzes presidential candidates’ competitive actions towards each other: AZ Central, USA Today, Las Vegas Review-Journal (twice), San Francisco Chronicle (twice), Boston Herald.